The Natural Wonder of Canoe Country

 Envision this area, once entirely covered by a huge sea, suddenly transformed by active underwater volcanoes.
-Approximately 2.7 billion years ago undersea volcanoes covered this region with pillow basalt.
-Exposed pillow basalt, also known as Ely greenstone, still exists in this area and is one of the oldest exposed rock formations on earth.
+Approximately 2.7 billion years ago, undersea volcanoes covered this region with pillow basalt.
+Exposed pillow basalt, also known as Ely greenstone, still exists in this area.
+It is one of the oldest exposed rock formations on earth.

 Starting about 30,000 years ago and lasting for about 15,000 years, the northeastern portion of Minnesota was covered by the Laurentian Ice Sheet.
-During that period The Rainy Lobe of the ice sheet engulfed the area and was filled with hard crystalline rock and sandstone abrasives.
+During that period, the Rainy Lobe of the ice sheet engulfed the area.
+It was filled with hard crystalline rock and sandstone abrasives.
 These rocks and abrasives, coupled with the wet, slippery base of the glacier, effectively scoured the northwoods landscape.
 As the glacier slowly moved across the wilderness, weakened areas in the bedrock were stripped clean.
 Most of the debris from this area was deposited in areas in southern Minnesota, Wisconsin, and the Dakotas.
 A few glacial deposits, in the form of gravel and sand bars, can be found scattered through out the canoe country lakes.
 Overall very little glacial deposit was left behind.

 Areas of geological interest:

-- Pillowed Greenstone - view on the north side cliff in Ottertrack Lake, the South Arm of Knife Lake, the north side of the east arm of Jasper Lake, and as a historical point of interest in Ely.
+- Pillowed Greenstone - view on the north side cliff in Ottertrack Lake, the South Arm of Knife Lake, the north side of the east arm of Jasper Lake.
+Also as a historical point of interest in Ely.

 - Explosive Volcanogenic Sediments - view the dark green sandy shore and outcrops on the north shore of Kekekabic Lake.